yejin126/minifarm-mobile-app/README.md

-## Android App
+## Mobile App

-Android dashboard for the TinyIoT smart-farm system.
+Mobile dashboard for the TinyIoT smart-farm system.
 It shows real-time sensor data, AI-based plant health inference, GPS location, and a live Raspberry Pi camera stream in a single mobile interface.

 ## How to Run